Share the document,

 We believe a key to building autonomous teams is to ensure that information is shared quickly.
 That is why we created esa, a system that helps team members work with information that has not yet been perfected.
 Through esa, users can easily and casually share imperfect information with the WIP (Work In Progress) feature, which shows other users that the information is still being worked on.
 If shared quickly, the current work issues you are working through and ideas that you have could guide your teammates toward new developments.

-Then, update the information and gradually develop it
+Then, update the document and

 esa is based on the concept of freely sharing incomplete information within a team, continuously updating the information, and gradually developing the information.
 By making adjustments such as preventing notifications from being sent whenever a user touches a certain document with the WIP feature, our system takes the stress and hesitation away from updating and perfecting documents.